waltbai/ScriptEventExtraction/README.md

 Finally, events are structured into graph/sequences via the coreference information.

 ## Corpus
-This code use NYT portion of Gigaword Corpus as input.
+This code use NYT portion of Gigaword Corpus from year 1994 to 2004 as input.
 The corpus can be found in [LDC](https://catalog.ldc.upenn.edu/LDC2011T07).

 ## Installation